Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 By Claire Hegstrom

-Every new year, we promise to visit the doctor regularly, to start flossing daily, to cook more meals at home, etc. As we look at the year ahead, we write goals to make us better people, friends, and family members.
+Every new year, we set goals to visit the doctor regularly, to start flossing daily, to cook more meals at home, etc. As we look at the year ahead, we write goals to make us better people, friends, and family members.
 Just as we hold other aspects of our life accountable with goals, we should also be creating personal finance goals.
-Writing money goals can help keep us focused, decrease stress, and ensure that we can do the things that make us happy, while building healthy habits that keep our finances on track.
+Writing savings goals can help keep us focused, decrease stress, and ensure that we can do the things that make us happy, while building healthy habits that keep our finances on track.

 Creating financial goals doesn’t mean cutting fun out of your budget, or counting every penny, but it does give you a holistic view of your financial health, and can help you focus on small changes you can make to feel more confident about your finances.
 Let’s take a look at some super simple steps to foster a financially fit new year.

-I know what you’re thinking, “Won’t that hurt my credit score?”
-Nope!
-Your credit score is not negatively impacted when you check it yourself.
 If you’re someone who thrives off instant gratification, check your score monthly to see how little changes in your spending and debt payoff can increase your credit score.
 While drastic improvement in your credit score can take months or even years, you could see small increases in your score in just a few weeks.

 Remember, you can access one free credit report—which includes your FICO (Fair Isaac Corporation) score—every year at freecreditscore.com.
 It’s important to check more than just your score.
 View all your open accounts on your credit report and verify that you opened the account.
 Fixing any discrepancies in your credit report can save you from future fraud and alert you to any security issues.

-If you’re looking to jumpstart your savings goals with a boost, cutting three expenses for one month can help.
+If you’re looking to jumpstart your short-term financial goals with a boost, cutting three expenses for one month can help.
 Sit down and think of three things you can live without for just 30 days.
 Having an end date for your goal will make it feel more manageable, and it’ll be easier to stick to!
 By the end, you may even realize that you could cut some expenses for six months, or possibly forever!
 Write down exactly what you’re planning to forgo in a journal, and place a tally mark next to the item every day you go without.
-Here are a few alternate options to help you save big.
+Here are a few alternate options to help you save money.

 Don’t forget the most important and rewarding step: deposit the money you’d normally spend on these expenses into a high-rate savings account.